Raise the Rent: Seattle Property Management Tips to Keep More Renters

 Not really.
 Under-charging for a resident to live in your property means property owners lose in several ways, including:

-• You're not generating enough income to have a profit at the end of the month.
+• You're not generating enough rental income to have a profit at the end of the month.
 Does the rent check cover the monthly expenses for your property?
 If it doesn't, you're paying out of pocket for things like insurance, taxes, or HOA fees.

 • You don't have enough cash flow for emergencies after covering your property's monthly expenses.
 What happens when the water heater breaks?
 Is it time for seasonal maintenance?
 If you don't have enough cash coming in from your rental property, you can't cover critical repair and upkeep costs.